 2. "Classic" SEO remains relevant for the time being

-- Many B2B SEO strategies that we are already implementing remain highly relevant for SearchGPT!
+- Many B2B SEO strategies that we are currently implementing remain highly relevant for SearchGPT!
 Qualitative, up-to-date content is not only generally important for B2B prospects, but has also been our absolute focus since the Google E-E-A-T update two years ago.

-3. prove expert status through high-quality content
+3. Prove expert status through high-quality content

 - high quality

-- Relevant for the target group
+- relevant to the target audience

 - as up-to-date as possible